Bain & Piramal to launch a $1-bn fund to acquire stressed assets in India

 -

-ALSO READIFC and Clearwater Capital to invest in distressed assets in India RBI's new rules on NPAs: Foreign firms' interest in auction of assets wanes RBI's Acharya moots US-style trading platform for distressed assets Insolvency process: JSW, Tata Steel lead in buying stressed assets Take long-term view to serve the next billion: Amit Chandra to Indian firms
+ALSO READBain & Piramal to launch a $1-bn fund to acquire stressed assets in India RBI's new rules on NPAs: Foreign firms' interest in auction of assets wanes IFC and Clearwater Capital to invest in distressed assets in India Insolvency process: JSW, Tata Steel lead in buying stressed assets Mad rush for QIPs: Are companies building war chests for stressed assets?

 -